mandakan/life-compass/README.md

 ---

+## Currently Implemented Features

+Based on the analysis of the code base, the following features have been implemented:

+- Life Compass creation and management through the main page (CreateLifeCompass).
+- Customization of life areas, including adding, editing, and reordering.
+- Rating functionality for life areas using interactive sliders.
+- Visual representation of life area ratings through components like the Radar Chart.
+- Data persistence with save and load capabilities via localStorage.
+- Reset functionality to clear the current Life Compass.
+- Export of life compass data to JSON format.
+- Import of life compass data from JSON files, complete with preview and validation.
+- Multi-language support facilitated by the LanguageSwitcher component and i18next integration.
+- Adaptive theming, including dark mode support, managed through the ThemeContext.
+- Responsive design with both desktop and mobile navigation components.

+---

 ## 🔧 Deployment Configuration for GitHub Pages

 To deploy the Life Compass application on GitHub Pages without breaking routes or asset loading, the Vite configuration is set to use a dynamic base path.
 In production builds, the application uses the base path specified by the environment variable GH_PAGES_BASE.
 For example, if your repository is deployed under "/life-compass/", ensure that GH_PAGES_BASE is set accordingly before building the project.
 For local development the base path remains as '/'.